Table of Contents

 Muscle Contractions Explained

-A muscle contraction happens when a muscle works to create movement.
-Muscles contract and relax throughout the day.
+Muscle contraction happens when a muscle works to move the body.
+Muscles tighten and relax all day.

 🔵Muscle Contraction